OSGP/Documentation/domains/smartmetering/smartmeteringws/installation/couplembusdevice.md

 All requests have similar response behaviour which is described in [ResponseMessages](../../responsemessages.md)

-If Force has value false, the check if Mbus device is connected to other device will be ignored
+If Force has value true, the check if Mbus device is connected to other device will be ignored

 [GetCoupleMbusDeviceResponse](getcouplembusdeviceresponse.md) returns if the result is successful from the request.
 The response request contains the DeviceIdentification and CorrelationUid which is received from the CoupleMbusDevice request.